ramesh4579/Java-Concepts/README.md

 <ul>
 <li> At compile time, Enums become final public class.
 Each member of the enum is the instance of the enum itself.</li>
+<li> Enums can have members and constructors and functions also.</li>
 </ul>

 ## Java Exceptions